gin66/tui-logger/README.md

 - [X] Avoid duplicating of module_path and filename in every log record
 - [ ] Simultaneous modification of all targets' display/hot logging loglevel by key command

+## AI generated documentation

+I have stumbled over an excellent AI-generated description of `tui-logger`, which provides surprisingly deep and (mostly) correct implementation details.
+It would have costed me many days to write an equally good description with so many details and diagrams.
+This docu can be found [here](https://deepwiki.com/gin66/tui-logger).

 ### Smart Widget

 Smart widget consists of two widgets.
 Left is the target selector widget and